A Neural Tangent Kernel Perspective of GANs

 \section{Empirical Study}

-In this section, we present a selection of empirical results for different losses and architectures and evaluate the adequacy and practical implications of our theoretical framework in different settings; see \cref{app:more_experiments} for more results.
-All experiments were designed and performed with the proposed Generative Adversarial Neural Tangent Kernel ToolKit \GANTK, that we publicly release at \url{https://github.com/emited/gantk2} in the hope that the community leverages and expands it for principled GAN analyses.
-It is based on the JAX Neural Tangents library \citep{Novak2020}, and is convenient to evaluate novel architectures and losses based on different visualizations and analyses.
+We present a selection of empirical results for different losses and architectures to show the relevance of our framework, with more insights in \cref{app:more_experiments}, by evaluating its adequacy and practical implications on GAN convergence.
+All experiments are performed with the proposed Generative Adversarial Neural Tangent Kernel ToolKit \GANTK\, that we release at \url{https://github.com/emited/gantk2} in the hope that the community leverages and expands it for principled GAN analyses.
+It is based on the JAX Neural Tangents library \citep{Novak2020}, and is convenient to evaluate architectures and losses based on different visualizations and analyses.

+For the sake of efficiency and for these experiments only, we choose $f_0 = 0$ using the antisymmetrical initialization \citep{Zhang2020}.
+Indeed, in the analytical computations of the infinite-width regime, taking into account all previous discriminator states for each generator step is computationally infeasible.
+This choice also allows us to ignore residual gradients from the initialization, which introduce noise in the optimization process.

-\paragraph{Adequacy for fixed distributions.} Firstly, we analyze the case where generated and target distributions are fixed.
-In this setting, we qualitatively study the similarity between the finite- and infinite-width regime of the discriminator and its gradients. \cref{fig:convergence_1d} shows $c_{f^\star}$ and its gradients on 1D and 2D data for LSGAN and IPM losses with a $3$-layer ReLU MLP with varying widths.
-We find the behavior of finite-width discriminators to be close to their infinite-width counterpart for commonly used widths, and converges rapidly to the given limit as the width becomes larger.
+\paragraph{Adequacy for fixed distributions.} We first study the case where generated and target distributions are fixed.
+In this setting, we qualitatively study the similarity between the finite- and infinite-width regimes of the discriminator. \cref{fig:convergence_1d} shows $c_{f^\star}$ and its gradients on one- and two-dimensional data for LSGAN and IPM losses with a ReLU MLP with $3$ hidden layers of varying widths.
+We find the behavior of finite-width discriminators to be close to their infinite-width counterpart for standard widths, and converges rapidly to the given limit as the width becomes larger.

-In the following, we focus on the study of convergence of the generated distribution.
+In the rest of this section, we focus on the study of convergence of the generated distribution.